2lambda123/2lambda123/README.md

-### Hi there I am working on refurbishing the bathroom for better market making
+### Hi there I am working on refurbishing the bathroom i.e. my glass cage for better market making
 (OPENSOURCE FOUNDATION.COM)👋

 I believe an API is part of your bone marrow and what we could call true AI because of the superority of humans to computers due to the Markow distribution having its limits after all.